Speed Limiter Installation Singapore (TP-Authorised)

 Will installing a speed limiter affect drivability?

-What happens if my vehicle fails inspection?
+What happens if my vehicle fails inspection or needs rework?

-Is PSG funding available?
+Is PSG funding available for speed limiter installation?

 PSG support for speed limiter adoption has been announced as time-limited for eligible SMEs in Singapore, and it’s tied to conditions such as the vehicle deadlines not having passed.
 In practice, funding is not “automatic”—you still need the right paperwork and a compliant vendor workflow so your submission isn’t rejected due to missing documentation.